 However, focusing too much on being happy can actually lead to toxic positivity.
 This is definitely NOT something you want in recovery.
-Additionally, it’s important to know that we can’t be happy all the time.
-We’re humans with complex emotions and it’s okay to feel disappointed at times.
+Additionally, It’s important to know that we can’t be happy all the time.
+We’re humans with complex emotions, and sometimes, it’s okay to feel disappointed.

-When going through addiction treatment in Agoura, you’ll work through a wide range of emotions.
+When going through addiction treatment, you’ll work through a wide range of emotions.
 This is good.
 But rather than focusing on happiness as a goal, we at Awakenings Treatment Center encourage clients to build meaningful, purposeful lives.
-With this approach, we feel that our clients can achieve happiness while also living their best lives.
+With this approach, we believe our clients can achieve happiness while also living their best lives.

 Meaning vs Happiness

-It’s easy to assume that a meaningful life is a happy one and vice versa, but this isn’t always true.
-Happiness has more to do with having your personal needs met such as being comfortable and having the things you want.
+It’s easy to assume that a meaningful life is happy, and vice versa, but this isn’t always true.
+Happiness has more to do with having your personal needs met, such as being comfortable and having the things you want.
 On the other hand, meaning has to do with developing courage and resilience and making sense of the pain you have to go through.